NASA’s Ingenuity, the Mars Helicopter, flew on Mars! How amazingly cool is that?!https://platform.twitter.com/widgets.js

 This may have you thinking – how do helicopters stay in the air?
 In this activity we will build a simple mechanical helicopter using a propeller and a rubber band.

 - Printed template

-- 6" Plastic propeller (like this or purchase this kit)
+- 6″ Plastic propeller (like this or contact us to purchase a kit)

 - Popsicle stick